 Pododermatitis is a term used to describe inflammation of the paws, including the nail beds, paw pads, and between the toes.
 This, along with salivary staining, are common findings in dogs who have been biting or licking their paws extensively.
 Pododermatitis may be caused by a bacterial or yeast infection, allergies, environmental factors, such as foreign bodies or damage from hard surfaces, masses, or growths, or systemic disease such as metabolic or immune-related conditions.
 The prognosis and treatment will depend on the underlying cause, which is discussed in more detail below.

 This is probably the most likely reason that dogs will lick or chew at their paws, or elsewhere on their body.
 Allergies cause pruritus (itchy skin) as well as recurrent skin and ear infections.
 They can range in severity from a dog licking their paws more than usual to severe infections affecting the quality of life.
 Dogs may be allergic to fleas, something in their diet (food allergy), or something in the environment (atopy).
-A full workup for allergies may be done by your vet and may include checking for external parasites such as fleas and mites, skin cytology and/or culture to determine the source of any skin and ear infections, diet trial, and possibly blood or skin testing for specific environmental allergies.
+A full examination for allergies may be done by your veterinarian and may include checking for external parasites such as fleas and mites, skin cytology and/or culture to determine the source of any skin and ear infections, diet trial, and possibly blood or skin testing for specific environmental allergies.

 Any skin or ear infections, if present, will require treatment with topical and/or oral antibiotics.
 Treatment for the underlying allergy will depend on what your dog is allergic to.
 All pets with itchy skin should be placed on year-round flea prevention.
 If a food allergy is suspected, your vet may recommend a hydrolyzed protein diet (in which the protein source is broken down into pieces so small the body cannot recognize or react to it).
 Environmental allergies are often managed with medications such as Apoquel and Cytopoint, to help keep dogs comfortable and reduce the frequency and severity of skin flare-ups.
 Mild allergies may be kept at bay with over-the-counter antihistamines such as Benadryl, and omega-3 fish oil supplements, as well as wiping paws after coming inside to help decrease the allergen load.